By: Team Rolodex

 Alternative 2: Append added person to the current list view.

-Pros: Users can immediately edit the person using the last listing index.
+the person using the last listing index.

 Cons: The displayed listing will not comply with the model comparator.